Generation & Spatial Topology Screening

 • An annual energy production (AEP) indicator

-• A hydrodynamic efficiency metric
+• A hydrodynamic performance metric

-• A full-system economic optimization metric
+• A techno-economic optimization metric

 Mooring & Anchor Topology Generation